zhangpeng17/Biodiversity-Inhibits-Diseases-in-Grasslands/README.md

 Description of Supplementary Data 2

-Site
+Site: Sampling site
-SR:
+SR: Species richness
-Plot:
+Plot: ID of plot
-PL:
+PL: Pathogen load of each plot
-Proness:
+Proness: Species turnover effect of each plot
-ITV_PL:
+ITV_PL: Intraspecific variation of each plot
-NestedT:
+NestedT: Community nestedness